 For those with prior knowledge of the technology stack in use, we advise constructing personalized workflows for your scans.
 This strategic approach not only substantially reduces the duration of scans but also enhances the quality and precision of the outcomes.

-attribute, following the template
+workflows attribute, following the template / subtemplates and tags to execute.

 workflows: